-The condition of general anesthesia describes a state in which the patient experiences a lack of awareness and inability to sense pain.
-General anesthesia is achieved by the delivery of medications that also impair the patient's ability to breathe spontaneously without assistance from the anesthesiologist and often times, the use of a breathing machine (anesthesia ventilator).
+Under general anesthesia, the patient is unaware and does not sense pain.
+General anesthesia reduce the patient's ability to breathe without assistance from the anesthesiologist and often times requires the use of a breathing machine (anesthesia ventilator).

-To help in the delivery of general anesthesia and to maximize patient safety, it may be necessary to place a breathing tube (endotracheal tube) or another airway device (laryngeal mask airway).
+To deliver general anesthesia and to maximize patient safety, a breathing tube (endotracheal tube) or another airway device (laryngeal mask airway) may be needed.
 General anesthesia can be achieved with a variety of different medications administered by various methods.

 The most common method to deliver general anesthesia is through inhalation after an initial intravenous (IV) injection.
 The patient breathes in anesthesia gases that are absorbed by the lungs and delivered via blood stream to the brain and spinal cord.